SGNL-ai/adapter-template/README.md

 **SGNL ingestion service** - One of SGNL's core microservices which is responsible for ingesting external data into SGNL's graph database.

-**Datasource** - An external REST API that provides data to be ingested into SGNL.
+**System of Record (SoR)** - An external system that provides data to be ingested into SGNL, typically via an API.
 For example, a CRM tool like Salesforce or HubSpot.

+## Background Information

+The adapter is a gRPC server which has two main responsibilities:

+1. Making requests to a System of Record (SoR) to retrieve data.
+2. Transforming the response from the SoR into a format that can be consumed by the SGNL ingestion service.

+The adapter server is **stateless**.
+It simply acts as a proxy to send requests to SoRs and parse the responses.

+Requests to the adapter server invoke the `GetPage` method, which is the main entry point.

+TODO: Add auth information.

 ## Getting Started